Carry Propagation in Multiplication by Constants

 \heading{3.
 The Algorithm for Multiplication}

 In this section we shall describe in more detail the algorithm presented in the Introduction.
-It will be most convenient to describe this algorithm in the language of hardware, implemented as circuits built from gates interconnected by wires, but this is of course equivalent to a description in the language of software for a parallel computer, such as that used by Claus [C] and Knuth [K].
+It will be most convenient to describe these algorithms in the language of hardware, implemented as circuits built from gates interconnected by wires, but this is of course equivalent to a description in the language of software for a parallel computer, such as that used by Claus [C] and Knuth [K].